In page navigation

 You’ll want to find an online platform on which you can make your crypto trades.
 Let’s take a look at some of your options.

-- Exchange – A cryptocurrency exchange is a platform that enables you to trade crypto as Bitcoin in exchange for other currencies, be it fiat currency or other cryptocurrencies.
+- Crypto Exchange – A cryptocurrency exchange platform is a service that lets you swap coins for other currencies, be it fiat currency or other cryptocurrencies.
 Exchanges are recommended for more advanced traders, though, as they’re not always easy for beginners to navigate.

-- Broker account – A broker account is any account you can open which allows you to facilitate investments, be that holding shares or actively trading cryptocurrencies such as Ethereum, Bitcoin, Ripple and more.
+- Crypto Broker – A cryptocurrency broker account is any account you can open which allows you to facilitate investments, be that holding shares or actively trading cryptocurrencies such as Ethereum, Bitcoin, Ripple and more.
 There are many variations with minor differences.
-However, the most important thing to know is: A CFD (contract for difference) broker allows you to trade cryptocurrency assets without actually owning them.
-This means that you can trade cryptos like Bitcoin, but you wouldn’t be able to withdraw and spend the bitcoin.
+However, the most important thing to know is: A CFD (contract for difference) broker allows you to speculate on the price of assets without actually owning them.
+This means that you wouldn’t be able to withdraw and spend your coins.
 Rather, you’d withdraw profits in your local currency.
-Learn how to open an account here.

 This one’s up to you, what we’re here to do is give you all the information so you can make sound choices as to your own investments.
 Trading crypto can be a profitable venture when done right, but like any form of investing it comes with a degree of risk.
-We suggest reading this page and our crypto guides in order to educate yourself, and then using a demo account on a broker can be a useful way to see if crypto trading is for you.
+We suggest reading this page about how to trade Bitcoin, our crypto guides in order to educate yourself, and then using a demo account on a broker can be a useful way to practice before spending real money.

-If you’re a beginner in the crypto space who wants to make money trading crypto, using a CFD broker (compare the best here) means you won’t have to go through the process of buying and holding actual coins.
-This is because CFDs allow you to trade cryptocurrency assets against the value of cryptocurrencies without literally buying them.
+If you’re a beginner in the crypto space who wants to make money trading crypto, using a CFD broker (compare the best CFD brokers here) means you won’t have to go through the process of buying and holding actual coins.
+This is because CFDs allow you to speculate against the value of cryptocurrencies without literally buying them.

 Essentially, CFD trading enables you to own a contract related to the value of the cryptocurrency in question, which can then be cashed out for the new value of the coins after the market has moved up or down.
 This means you don’t need to worry too much about learning about cryptocurrency wallets or all the different pairs you’ll find on an exchange.
 Later on, you can always move onto trading on a crypto exchange, especially if you want to trade different cryptocurrencies for each other and/or hold a variety of cryptos at once.

 Leveraged trading can maximise profits, which makes it a viable option for more experienced investors.
-The problem is that leveraged crypto trading can also quickly produce huge losses, particularly in volatile markets such as cryptocurrencies.
+The problem is that leverage can also quickly produce huge losses, particularly in volatile markets such as cryptocurrencies.
 For this reason, we don’t recommend that beginner investors trade with leverage.

 There are many cryptocurrency brokers that offer platforms you can use to trade various crypto assets, with some of the most important variables to consider when choosing a platform being the security offered and fees charged.